jelb30/DataStructureAlgorithm/README.md

 - **Data Structures:** From arrays to trees, all crafted in Java.
 - **Algorithms:** Sorting, searching, graph traversal—you name it.
 - **LeetCode Solutions:** A steadily growing archive of my attempts, successes, and the occasional debugging marathon.
+- **Organized Solutions** – Each problem has its own Java file, neatly categorized (or at least I think).
+- **Clean & Readable Code** – Well… I try my best.
+No promises.
+- **Regular Updates** – Because consistency is key (and so is my willpower, at least till last commit!).

 ##  Repository Layout
 ### Data Structures